This post has been written in cooperation with the Tourism Authority of Thailand (TAT).

 Let me take you on a trip down Tropical Memory Lane.

 And a little word of caution – these recommendations on enjoying Koh Phangan are absolutely subjective.
 I feel like they represent the perfect blend of local features, as well as experiences via expat-run businesses, but I may be biased.

 See Koh Phangan

 How to really see Koh Phangan?
-To experience the island truly, you need to get out of the resort and see beyond Koh Phangan’s gorgeous beaches.
+To experience the island truly, you need to get out of your Koh Phangan resort and see beyond the island’s gorgeous beaches.

 If you focus on the following attributes, you’ll be able to see Koh Phangan from all sides.

 Have you noticed how green the island is?
 Some sources claim the greenery makes up 70% of it!
 If you look at Koh Phangan on the map, you’ll notice most of its inland part, especially towards the East, is all green.

 I personally love the coconut lanes too and we spent a great deal of time just going for rides on smaller roads with no traffic, and a lot of greenery around.
 This, for me, was one of the best Koh Phangan things to do on free afternoons.

 Some parts of Koh Phangan do get hilly.
 That’s a good thing since we can enjoy those mesmerizing views.
 Some come even just as you drive on the big roads.

 E.g. going from Sri Thanu to Haad Yao on the Coastal Road leads through a hilltop spot where people often decide to stop for a while and watch in awe.